influxdata/docs-v2/content/v2.0/security/secrets/use-vault.md

 v2.0/tags: [tokens, security]
 menu:
   v2_0:
-    parent: Security & authorization
+    parent: Store secrets
-weight: 102
+weight: 201
 ---

 [Vault](https://www.vaultproject.io/) secures, stores, and tightly controls access to tokens, passwords, certificates, and other sensitive secrets.
 Store sensitive secrets in Vault using the InfluxDB built-in Vault integration.

 {{% note %}}
 When not using Vault, secrets are Base64-encoded and stored in the InfluxDB embedded key value store,